DavidT3/XGA/paper/paper.md

 , PSFs, and a base class for \texttt{XGA} profile objects, which allow for the storage, fitting, and viewing of radial profiles generated through \texttt{XGA} processes.

-This module was developed by the XMM Cluster Survey [XCS, @xcsfoundation] to enable simple, interactive, analyses of X-ray sources, from galaxy clusters to AGN, for the whole astronomy community.

 One of the chief advantages of this module is that it simplifies the process of generating the data products which are required for most work involving X-ray